mobiusml/aana_sdk/README.md

 The server will be available at http://localhost:8000.

-The documentation will be available at http://localhost:8000/docs and http://localhost:8000/redoc.
+The app documentation will be available at http://localhost:8000/docs and http://localhost:8000/redoc.

 5. Send a request to the server.